Abstraction & Elision in Trophy

 DISCLAIMER

 The author wrote this article out of her interest in this hobby, and also to synthesize this with her other interests in literary, mathematical, or political theory.
-Any criticism in this article was written in pursuit of that interest, and it is not intended as ammunition in factional disputes nor as a personal denouncement of the individuals whose work are criticized.
+Any criticism in this article was written in pursuit of that interest, and it is not intended as ammunition in factional disputes nor as a personal denouncement of the individuals whose works are being criticized.
 The author also has no interest in petty arguments on any topics discussed in this article.

 Are we good to go?
 Okay?
 Okay.
 Everything I write about is because it interests me, so all I ask is for some empathy and open-mindedness.
 Thank you!